adityakkpk/Namaste-Javascript/Readme.md

     - If any one of these promise is rejected, promise.all() will throw an error.
     - As soon as error happen it will return the error.
 It will not even wait for other promises to complete their execution.

+* **promise.allSetteled()**
+    - To handle the rjected promise calls we use this method.
+    - It takes array/Iterables of promises as input and makes parellal call for all the promises.
+And wait for all to finish their execution.
+    - If all the promise calls are success, it will return an array of results of all the promises.

+    - If any one of these promise is rejected, It will wait for all the promises to get settled.
+    - After completion of promises, it will give you array of all the promise's results like ([success, error, success,...]).